Dear Evan Hansen,

 Zaynab was out of school for two years as she fled war before landing in America.
 Her sister, Sabreen, survived a harrowing journey to Italy.

-Ajida escaped horrific violence, but then found herself battling the elements to keep her family safe in their new makeshift home.
+Ajida escaped horrific violence, but then found herself battling the elements to keep her family safe.

 Malala's experiences visiting refugee camps caused her to reconsider her own displacement - first as an Internally Displaced Person when she was a young child in Pakistan, and then as an international activist who could travel anywhere in the world except to the home she loved.
 In We Are Displaced, which is part memoir, part communal storytelling, Malala not only explores her own story, but she also shares the personal stories of some of the incredible girls she has met on her journeys - girls who have lost their community, relatives, and often the only world they've ever known.